TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 [[Realmatic Theory\|Realmatic Theory]]
 ## Trivia
 Some Shards that were included in unpublished works but were subsequently removed or cannibalized include Decay, which was present in [[Aether of Night\|Aether of Night]].
 Decay was cannibalized and turned into Ruin.
-The mindlessness of Shards without a Vessel, and their omnipresence and oneness with the universe, is inspired by the philosophy of .
-This philosophy, amongst many other things, claims that God and the Universe are all of one substance, and posits an impersonal god.
+The mindlessness of Shards without a Vessel, and their omnipresence and oneness with the universe, and how mind and body of all things are made up of the same substance as the Shard, is inspired by the philosophy of .
+This philosophy, amongst many other things, claims that God, the Universe, Thought, and Extension (the body), are all of one substance, but also that Thought and Extension do not rely on one another and can exist separately (however, it does not follow it to its conclusion of rejecting cross attribute explanations).

 https://coppermind.net/wiki/Avatar